ChrisCoffey/cuckoo-filter/README.md

 The current implementation avoids pre-allocating memory for the filter, so the heap usage will incrase linearly with `insert` calls.
 This obviously helps keep heap usage low for sparse filters, but also means inserts are slower than they would be in a mutable implementation.

-### TODO
-- [ ] Benchmark against a Bloom filter implementation
-- [ ] Introduce a mutable version of `Filter` and a typeclass for the storage interactions